 When creating a habitat for your Forktailed Rainbow Fish, remember that their native environment is slow-moving water with a great deal of vegetation.
 To recreate a similar habitat, choose a 30 gallon or larger aquarium and add a dark, fine, sandy or rocky substrate.
 Decorate with river rocks, driftwoods, rooted plants, and floating feathery-leafed plants.
 Floating plants and a dark substrate will not only bring out their colors to best effect, but the fish will be more comfortable and calm, with this touch of their natural environment added.
 Live plants are necessary for this fish to thrive.
 Be sure the water is well oxygenated; to do this, you'll need a good filtration system that doesn't create too much turbulence.

 The Forktailed Rainbowfish is a very active fish, not only fast but agile as well, swimming, twisting and turning in and out of plants playfully all day.
 They are a middle zone fish and are in motion as long as aquarium lights are on.
-It is best to keep 2 males and 4-6 females for best and most active displays.
+It is best to keep two males and four to six females for the best and most active displays.
 Forktailed Rainbow Fish need plenty of time to acclimatize to a new tank environment.
-Quick exposure to a different water chemistry and temperature can shock their systems.
+Quick exposure to different water chemistry and temperature can shock their systems.